mingliangfeng/poli/README.md

     > poli -v

-2. generate poli configuration file, and change it to use your merchant code and authentication code:
+2. generate poli configuration file, and change it to use your poli information, e.g. merchant code and authentication code:

     > poli generate